AzizaSuleyman/azizasuleyman.github.io/_README.md

 #### Modify components with your content

-If you want to modify these components, we recommend the workflow below:
+If you want to modify components, we recommend the workflow below:

 1. Find the component you like in `_includes/component`
 2. Duplicate it and rename it